CS171/Homework_instructions/week-08/lab/week-08_lab.md

     .
 Of course, you could append paths for each country every time you call updateVis() and make use of ```merge()``` but this is probably overkill.
 After all, the number of countries won't change.
 Thus, you should consider drawing
-      the map already in initiVis() with a transparent fill.
+      the map already in initVis() with a transparent fill.
 In updateVis() you could then just grab that selection and change the fill attribute according to the data.

     &nbsp;